Abhigyan-RA/Personal-website/README.md

 # Personal-website
-It is a in-progress personal-website describing describe myself and my skills and how you can reach out to me
+It is a in-progress personal-website that describe myself and my skills and how you can reach out to me